Session one – Strategic enterprise-wide risk management

 Historically, CEO’s and Boards regarded security risk as a fringe issue rather than central to business performance.

-The generational shift experienced by enterprises has ensured that security risk is no longer a siloed, IT department only issue, but recognised as central to business ecosystem functionality.
+The generational shift has ensured that security risk is no longer a siloed, IT department only issue, but recognised as central to business ecosystem functionality.

 Despite this positive shift, communicating risk remains a major challenge for security practitioners when engaging with the board.